hofstadter-io/studios-docs/content/getting-started/connecting.md

 The `hof` CLI requires a configuration file to connect with the __Hofstadter Studios__ servers.
+You can use the __hof__ tool to manage configurations or edit the file directly.

 ```sh
 hof config set-context "<context-name>" "<username>" "<apikey>"